Home » News » Abrasive Wheels Guide

 If you use abrasive wheels yourself for your own hobby there are no specific training requirements.
 In the workplace the situation is different.

 The use of Abrasive wheels in the workplace is covered under PUWER regulations.
-Employers have a legal duty to ensure (1) machinery is safe to use, that (2) operators wear appropriate protection and (3) operators receive appropriate abrasive wheel training.
+Employers have a legal duty to ensure (1) machinery is safe to use, that (2) operators wear appropriate protection such as general PPE and hand protection and (3) operators receive appropriate abrasive wheel training.

 What are the dangers from abrasive wheels?